ni/monodrive-documentation/docs/LV_client/utilities/mono_get_binary_file.md

 ### Outputs

-- **Channels:**  If the sensor configurated was a camera, this VI will extracted the number of channels from the the configuration file
+- **Channels:**  If the sensor configured is a camera, this VI will extracted the number of channels from the the configuration file.

 - **Type:**  Type of sensor obtained from the sensor configuration

-- **Stream dimensions:**  If the type of sensor is a camera returned the stream dimensions to parse image correctly.
+- **Stream dimensions:**  If the sensor type is camera, the stream dimensions will be returned in order to parse the image correctly.

 - **Binary File ref:**  Reference to the binary file found based on the sensor